 Click Settings next to Preview and in the Presentation tab, add a thank you message in the “Confirmation message” section. (e.g., “Thanks for your interest.
 I’ll reply to your message in 1-2 business days.” or link them to your Intro packet/page.)

 Once you’re finished creating your form, click Send at the top right corner.
 Send via email or copy the link and add it to your canned emails or intro/welcome packets.
-To add the form to your site, click Embed, then copy and paste the code to any page on your website.
+To add the form to your site, click Embed, then copy and paste the code into any page on your website.